Vermont

 If You Have Moved Within Your State

-If you move to a different municipality within Vermont, you can vote at the previous polling place for 17 days following the move.
-After 17 days, the voter must register to vote in the municipality of their new address and vote at the new polling place.
+Voters who move to a different municipality retain the right to vote at their former polling place for up to 17 days following the move.
+After 17 days, the voter must register at the new municipality and vote at their new polling place.

 Voters moving to Vermont may register to vote up to and on Election Day.